ft-290008buchok/Neural-network/README.md

  This neural network has 4 layers 5 x 50 x 500 x 2500 - size of output layer, hidden layers and input layer respectively, learning rate = 1, the initial weights of the neural network are generated in the range (-1; 1) and 8 epochs will be passed during training, and sigmoid looks like f(s) = (1 + e^(-0.4 * s))^(-1).

-To load the date set, the classifier::selection_load(dataset) method is used.
+To load the data set, the classifier::selection_load(dataset) method is used.

     selection_load(dataset);

-the Date set must be represented as a structure dataset.
+The data set must be represented as a structure dataset.

     struct dataset